-If you’ve spent years sitting behind a desk, driving, labouring, being physically active and are over the age of 35, you might have a condition we call ‘alordosis’ or flatback posture, where the pelvis tips backward (posterior tilt) and causes the spinal curves to flatten out.
+If you’ve spent years sitting behind a desk, driving, doing manual labor, playing sport, and are over the age of 35, you might have a condition we call alordosis or flatback posture, where the pelvis tips backward (posterior tilt) and causes the spinal curves to flatten out.

 My Advice: Don’t wait until the aches and pains are chronic.
-If you already recognize some of these signs and symptoms, spend some time now, learning some basic tips and tricks you need to succeed and get a wiggle on – Stay active when sitting and learn to fidget, wiggle and stir!
+If you already recognize some of these signs and symptoms, spend some time now, learning about alordosis and get a wiggle on – Stay active when sitting and learn to fidget, wiggle and stir!